Between our Markham and Ottawa house sits, we had a few days of travelling to visit friends, camping, and a family wedding to attend!

 The good news was that we would get the one-bedroom; there was also a little deck right on the water.
 How great was that!

-This location had a lot of attraction for our friends – paddle boats, great photography opportunities, kayaking which is a passion of theirs, and close proximity to the water.
+This location had a lot of attractions for our friends – paddle boats, great photography opportunities, kayaking which is a passion of theirs, and close proximity to the water.

 Sounded good to us; although we weren’t into the above activities, the thought of being this close to the water appealed to us.